axellee1994/minishell/README.md

 *   **Project Link:** [https://github.com/axellee1994/minishell](https://github.com/axellee1994/minishell)
 ---

-Thank you for using and contributing to **webserv**!
+Thank you for using and contributing to **minishell**!
 If you find this project helpful, please consider starring the repository or submitting improvements.